locationtech/geomesa/docs/user/upgrade.rst

 Dependency Version Upgrades
 ---------------------------

-The following high-level dependencies have been upgraded.
-For a full changelist of all the dependency changes, see the following `gist <https://gist.github.com/elahrvivaz/2c66ffbc126408a642913d157aef881b/revisions?diff=split>`__.
+The following high-level dependencies have been upgraded:

 * Apache Hadoop ``2.8.5`` -> ``2.10.2``
 * Apache Spark ``2.4.7`` -> ``3.3.1``